varadinov/stampit-kep-ubuntu-howto/README.md

 * **opensc** - Open-source tools and libraries for smart cards.
 Provides a CLI and programmatic way to interact with different types of smart cards.
 It supports PKCS#11, which is used for cryptographic operations.
 It allows the software to read/write data, manage certificates, and configure smart cards.
 It relies on pcscd (PC/SC Daemon) to handle the low-level communication with the smart card reader hardware.

 * **libnss3-tools** - Provides command-line utilities for the Network Security Services (NSS) libraries.
 NSS is a set of libraries for supporting cryptographic security, including SSL/TLS and PKI.
-Adding or removing certificates from Firefox, Chromium, Thunderbird, Okular or other NSS-based applications.
+Adding or removing certificates from Firefox, Chromium, Thunderbird, Okular or any other NSS-based applications.

 ```